qutip/qutip/doc/guide/guide-steady.rst

 provide substantially better performance than SciPy's SuperLU solver for large sparse systems.

-Install QuTiP with MKL support using:
+Intel MKL and ``pydiso`` are available only on supported x86-64 platforms.
+They do not provide native Apple Silicon (``osx-arm64``) packages; on that platform, use one of QuTiP's SciPy solvers instead.

+On a supported platform, the recommended installation method is to install ``pydiso`` and MKL from conda-forge, then install QuTiP in the same
+environment:

 .. code-block:: bash

-   pip install "qutip[mkl]"
+   conda install --channel conda-forge pydiso python -m pip install qutip

-MKL is available only on supported platforms.
-In particular, Intel MKL does not provide native Apple Silicon binaries.

 QuTiP detects MKL support automatically; no runtime activation is required.
 Availability and version information can be checked with: